jaimi7/Email-Validation/README.md

 1] Email Validation using String Function

-2] Email Validation using Regex module
+2] Email Validation using Regex Module